 For the period of October 1, 2019 through September 30, 2020, the Michigan No-Fault wage loss benefits maximum is $5,718 per month.

 For the period of October 1, 2020 through September 30, 2021, the monthly maximum is $5,755 per month.

 The monthly maximum that applies to a person’s claim for benefits is the monthly maximum that was in effect at the time that his or her motor vehicle accident occurred.

 Can I get lost wages claim from a car accident beyond the limits in the No-Fault law?

-To obtain a lost wages claim from a car accident that exceeds the monthly maximum amount or the 3-year limit – and/or future wage loss and future economic loss – a victim will need to file a third-party tort lawsuit against the at-fault driver for “excess” and/or “future” wage loss.
+To obtain a lost wages claim from a car accident that exceeds the monthly maximum amount or the 3-year limit – and/or future income loss from work and future economic loss – a victim will need to file a third-party tort lawsuit against the at-fault driver for “excess” and/or “future” income loss from work.
 (MCL 500.3135(3)(c)).
-A lawyer can then sue on your behalf for all future economic loss not paid by No-Fault insurance, including wage loss in excess of the statutory monthly maximum, in a tort (or injury) lawsuit against the negligent, at-fault driver who caused the crash.
+A lawyer can then sue on your behalf for all future economic loss not paid by No-Fault insurance, including income lost from work in excess of the statutory monthly maximum, in a tort (or injury) lawsuit against the negligent, at-fault driver who caused the crash.

 Who pays for these No-Fault benefits after a crash?